idannoach/multi-uav-formation-keeping/README.md

 ### 9. Executing the System
 To validate geometries:
-Run python test_formations.py to generate visual plots of the slot matrices in the results/formation_test_plots directory.
+Run `python test_formations.py` to generate visual plots of the slot matrices in the `results/formation_test_plots` directory.
 This allows you to mathematically verify the shape configurations before spending time running the physics simulation.

 To train a policy:
-Run python train_MADDPG.py.
-The script will automatically detect your hardware (CUDA/CPU), train the decoupled networks over the specified epochs, and export the .pth weight files and learning curves to the results/ directory.
+Run python `train_MADDPG.py`.
+The script will automatically detect your hardware (CUDA/CPU), train the decoupled networks over the specified epochs, and export the `.pth` weight files and learning curves to the `results/` directory.

 To evaluate the swarm:
-Run python evaluate_MADDPG.py.
+Run `python evaluate_MADDPG.py`.
 The script will initialize the deterministic Actor networks and open a live Matplotlib render window.
-It automatically captures screenshots at the start, middle, and end of the evaluation and stitches them into a final [Formation]_progress_showcase.png output.
+It automatically captures screenshots at the start, middle, and end of the evaluation and stitches them into a final `[Formation]_progress_showcase.png` output.